Br0tcraft/Scratch2Godot/README.md

 ```

 #### **d) Install OpenCV (`cv2`) Separately (if Errors Occur)**
-OpenCV (cv2) might not be the most optimal choice for this project, but it was chosen for its ease of integration.
+OpenCV (cv2) may not be the most optimal choice for this project, but it was chosen for its ease of integration.
 Future updates might explore other options.

 If `cv2` doesn't work directly, install it manually: